 Equitable – Assessment is used as a means to advance the equity goals of the College.
 Practitioners are encouraged to pay attention to the ways in which their assessment practices align with best practices for equity-minded assessment.

 Equity goals should be assessed regularly to gather meaningful evidence about progress.
-The College does so through metrics developed and highlighted in our DEI Dashboards.
-In addition, those conducting assessments should use an equity-minded approach to ensure that their findings reflect the experiences of all students and provide students with multiple ways to demonstrate their learning.
+Those conducting assessments should use an equity-minded approach to ensure that their findings reflect the experiences of all students and provide students with multiple ways to demonstrate their learning.
 Visit the IE&A page on Equity in Assessment to learn more.

-Faculty and staff-supported – The assessment program is led through a partnership between the elected faculty Academic Assessment Committee, the Provost and Dean of the College, the Co-curricular Assessment Committee, and the Office of Institutional Effectiveness and Assessment.
+Faculty and staff-supported – The assessment program is led through a partnership between the elected faculty Academic Assessment Committee, the Provost, the Co-curricular Assessment Committee, and Institutional Effectiveness and Assessment.

-The Academic Assessment Committee advises faculty, departments, programs, and the college on assessment procedures and methods for academic program-level assessment and assessment of General Education.
+The Academic Assessment Committee advises faculty, departments, programs, and the college on assessment procedures and methods for academic program-level assessment and assessment of the OLE Core.
 The Co-curricular Assessment Committee supports existing staff efforts to gather assessment evidence about student learning in the co-curriculum and advocates for growth and expansion of these efforts.
 Both work with IE&A to carry out St. Olaf’s assessment program.

 Utilization-focused – Most assessment begins with the question, “Who will use the evidence that is gathered, and for what purpose?”